 The National War Memorial

-Located in Pukeahu National Memorial Park, the National War Memorial is a monument for those New Zealanders who died during the South African War, the First and Second World Wars, as well as various other military operations.
-It consists of two buildings — the National War Memorial Carillon (a tower erected on ANZAC Day in 1932) and the Hall of Memories (inaugurated in 1964).
+Located in Pukeahu National Memorial Park, the National War Memorial pays homage to New Zealanders who died during the South African War, the First and Second World Wars, among various other military operations.
+It consists of two monuments: the National War Memorial Carillon (a tower erected on ANZAC Day in 1932) and the Hall of Memories (inaugurated in 1964).

 New Zealand Academy of Fine Arts

 Founded in 1882, the New Zealand Academy of Fine Arts is a self-funded society dedicated to all things visual arts related.
-The Queens Wharf gallery comprises two exhibition spaces, with regular displays of locally-produced pieces by both new and established artists.
+The Queens Wharf gallery has two exhibition spaces, which are regularly used to showcase locally-produced pieces by both new and established artists.
 It generally holds four open exhibitions per year and as well as many other curated events featuring invited artists.

 Old Government Buildings